 Dutch tidal turbine manufacturer and project developer, Tocardo Tidal Turbines, has launched a crowdfunding campaign for the refinancing of the Eastern Scheldt tidal power plant project.

-Tocardo, through its project development vehicle Eastern Scheldt Tidal Power 2 BV, is looking to raise funds targeting the amount of €850,000, following the successful commissioning of the tidal power plant located in the Eastern Scheldt storm surge barrier, the Netherlands.
+Tocardo, through its project development vehicle Eastern Scheldt Tidal Power 2 BV, is looking to raise funds in the amount of €850,000, following the successful commissioning of the tidal power plant located in the Eastern Scheldt storm surge barrier, the Netherlands.

-The amount per bond is set to €500 at an interest rate of 6%, and is aimed at private investors and general public, which has, according to Tocardo’s CEO, Hans van Breugel, already showed a great interest to invest in the project.
+The amount per bond is set to €500 at an interest rate of 6%, and is aimed at private investors and general public, which has, according to Tocardo’s CEO, Hans van Breugel, already shown a great interest to invest in the project.